uc-cdis/midrc_dictionary/README.md

-Data Model for the Medical Imaging Resource Data Commons (MIDRC)
+Data Model for the Medical Imaging and Data Resource Center (MIDRC) Data Commons

+The MIDRC data commons is powered by the Gen3 software stack.
+For more information on Gen3, visit the documentation at gen3.org.
+For more details about how Gen3 uses a data model and how the data dictionary should be formatted, see https://gen3.org/resources/user/dictionary/.

 # Data Dictionary